Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 4. Sleeping Pad

-If you want to enjoy a good night’s sleep in your tent, be sure to add a sleeping mat or pad to your list of must-have outdoor gear.
+If you want to enjoy a good night’s sleep when tent camping, be sure to add a sleeping mat or pad to your list of must-have outdoor gear.
 Not only will a pad add extra comfort, but it will also insulate you from the cold ground.

 For a no-fuss option, opt for a lay-flat, foam pad.
 However, an inflatable sleeping pad such as the Therm-a-Rest NeoAir Xlite makes for a comfier choice, albeit with the risk of it puncturing.